-At Ciancio Ciancio Brown, P.C., located in Denver, Westminster and Breckenridge, we routinely guide businesses through the liquor license process.
+At Ciancio Ciancio Brown, P.C., located in Denver, Broomfield, Denver Tech Center, and Breckenridge, we routinely guide businesses through the liquor license process.
 Our clients include large corporations as well as small businesses, including:

-We also represent clients seeking to obtain beer and wine licenses, tavern licenses, and hotel and restaurant licenses.
+We also represent clients seeking to obtain beer and wine licenses, tavern licenses, and hotel, bar, and restaurant licenses.

 The process of acquiring a liquor license involves several steps, and you will need guidance through each step.
 Each of these steps requires following and completing detailed and technical requirements.
 We understand effective strategies for navigating the hurdles that may arise.

 Colorado’s liquor license laws are extremely complex and nuanced.
 A wide variety of local and state laws exists regarding the sale of alcohol in the state.
 For example, the state alone issues licenses for the production and distribution of liquor; however, both the state and local municipalities have the authority to issue sales licenses and permits.
 Some of the laws that you need to know and navigate as a business owner who wishes to sell alcohol are:

 Colorado’s liquor license laws can be enforced by both state and local law enforcement agencies who are authorized to perform compliance checks and investigate potential violations.
 As is the case in many states, Colorado liquor laws are constantly changing.
 The best way to successfully navigate them as a business owner is by working with a Colorado liquor license lawyer who specializes in this practice area in Denver.